 In general, most analyses suggest that no one payer should hold more than a 25% share of a practice’s populations of patients.
 The reasoning here is simple: you don’t want to be left holding the bag if that patient and their insurance company can or will not pay for your services.

 Beyond that though, it’s wise to have a varied mix of ages within your patient population.

 If you’re serving primarily Medicare patients, it would be a wise plan to start reaching out to younger people in high schools and colleges especially with those under the age of 26 now predominantly under their parents’ health care plans.

-Sure, a 2 or 3 percent fee is felt over multiple transactions, but when you consider the price of having cash now versus a check a month from now that you’ll have to float for those thirty days, you’ll find the cash now option worth that small percentage.
+Sure, a 2-3% percent fee is felt over multiple transactions.
+But you have to consider the price of having that payment now versus a check a month from now.
+Having to float for those 30 days, you’ll find the instant payment option worth that small percentage.

-Of course, the most powerful way to improve the efficiency and effectiveness of your medical practice is to employ new technologies that will help automate and streamline common tasks.
+The most powerful way to improve the efficiency and effectiveness of your medical practice is to employ new technologies.
+Specifically ones that will help automate and streamline common tasks.

-An inventive option is using voice recognition software.
-Dragon Medical, for instance, is designed with smaller practices in mind to ensure physicians document their services more accurately while being in words their own reducing mistakes, confusion and increasing clarity and performance.
+An inventive option is using speech recognition software.
+Dragon Medical, for instance, is designed to ensure physicians document their services more accurately.
+Furthermore, being able to increase productivity, revenue, and decrease documentation mistakes.

 Practices employing this technology have reported noticeably higher satisfaction rates.
 With medical vocabularies comprising more than 90 medical specialty and sub-specialty terms.
 Additionally, a 99% accuracy rate out of the box, is a great way to improve in this new year.